AndersDeath/diary2/000-current.md

 # 24 Dezember - Sonntag - Berlin - 460 Tag der Einwanderung

 Today is a christmas eve here.
 I don't celebrate this day because I don't believe in god and it's important to me not to touch it.
-Religion is a huge evil despite the face this has some teraphim
+Religion is a huge evil despite the face this has some therapy value.